odoo/owl/README.md

 The Odoo Web Library (OWL) is a small
 UI framework intended to be the basis for the [Odoo](https://www.odoo.com/) Web Client, and hopefully many other Odoo related projects.
-OWL's two key features are:

-- a _declarative component system_, with QWeb as a template engine, asynchronous rendering, and an underlying virtual dom,
+OWL's main feature is a _declarative component system_, with QWeb as a template engine, asynchronous rendering, and an underlying virtual dom.
-- and a _store_, which is a state management solution, loosely inspired by VueX and React/Redux.

 If you are interested, you can find a discussion on what makes OWL different from React and Vue [here](doc/comparison.md)

+## What makes OWL different

+- **XML based**: templates are based on the XML format, which allows interesting applications.
+For example, they could be stored in a database and modified dynamically with `xpaths`.
+- **templates compilation in the browser**: this may not be a good fit for all applications, but if you need to generate dynamically user interfaces in the browser, this is very powerful.
+For example, a generic form view component could generate a specific form user interface for each various models, from a XML view.
+- **no toolchain required**: this is extremely useful for some applications, if, for various reasons (security/deployment/dynamic modules/specific assets tools), it is not ok to use standard web tools based on `npm`.

 ## Try it online!